CryptoSingh1337/crm-springmvc-hibernate/Readme.md

 - Search based on first name, last name and email.
 - Sort the data based on first name, last name and email.
 - Used Service facade and DAO design principles.
-- Add bean validation on Customer properties.
+- Added bean validation on Customer properties.
+- Added Spring AOP for logging (@Before and @AfterReturning advice).
 ---

 ## Screenshots